Mohsnmonji/mohsnmonji.github.io/about-me.md

     <a href="https://www.mcgill.ca/cand3/our-people/fellows-2024-25" target="_blank">McGill University</a>,
     and a <strong>CRDCN Emerging Scholar</strong> at the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
-    My doctoral research focuses on the <strong>evaluation of quantitative and statistical methods</strong> used in <strong>health disparities research</strong>, with a particular emphasis on methodologies for studying
+    My doctoral research focuses on the <strong>evaluation of quantitative approaches and statistical methods</strong> used in <strong>health disparities research</strong>.
+In particular, my work critically examines the application of statistical modeling and computational approaches to measuring and studying
-    <strong>mental health disparities </strong> at the population level.
-My work critically examines
+    <strong>mental health disparities</strong>, including disparities in psychological distress, anxiety, and depression at the population level.
-    the application of statistical modeling and computational approaches to understand and measure disparities in psychological distress, anxiety, and depression.
   </p>
 </div>